 For a lightweight, high-preforming pedal kayak get the Native Watercraft Ultimate FX Propel 13 Kayak.

 It features an open deck enabling ease of loading and off loading of the gear.
 It also features the Native Propel System and a shallower hull for better facility of speed.
 A removable molder Rudder is included.

 It features an adjustable stern mounted track mount and rod holders as well as storage space is provided underneath the seat for paddles.
 The seat is fully adjustable for enhanced comfort.

-There you have it; everything you need to know about foot pedal kayaks to get you started on buying the right one to meet your needs.
+There you have it; everything you need to know about the best foot pedal kayaks options to get you started on buying the right one to meet your needs.

 featured image from flickr – Hobie Kayak and Hobie Fishing Pictures